Global small solutions to the 3D compressible viscous non-resistive MHD system

 Part of this work was done when Xiaoping Zhai was visiting School of Mathematical Science, Peking University in the Summer of 2021.
 Zhai would like to thank Professor Zhifei Zhang for his value discussions and suggestions.
-Wu was partially supported by the National Science Foundation of the USA under grant DMS 2104682 and the AT\&T Foundation at Oklahoma State University.
+Wu was partially supported by the National Science Foundation of the United States under DMS 2104682 and DMS 2309748.
 Zhai was partially supported by the Guangdong Provincial Natural Science Foundation under grant 2022A1515011977 and the Science and Technology Program of Shenzhen under grant 20200806104726001.

-{Conflict of Interest:} The authors declare that they have no conflict of interest.
+.1in {Conflict of Interest:} The authors declare that they have no conflict of interest.

-{Data availability statement:} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.
+.1in {Data availability statement:} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.

 .3in